QualiSystems/devguide_source/_posts/2016-04-30-getting-started.markdown

 #### Create an instance of your shell in the local CloudShell inventory

-Now that we've installed our Shell, we can instantiate a shell resource in the inventory.
+The shell is installed in your development CloudShell.
+We can now create resources of that Shell in our inventory.

-Open and login to your local CloudShell portal and navigate the Inventory page using the top navigation bar.
+1. Open and login to your local CloudShell portal.
+2. In the top menu, click the Inventory dashboard.

-Click on the "Add New" button and instantiate a shell resource by providing a name and an address.
-For now, since we don't have an address of an actual server, just leave it black.
-Click on "Start Discovery" to complete the operation.
-Later in the scope of this guide, we'll introduce the concept of Shell discovery and how to use it effectively.
+3. Click Add New and provide a name and an address for your shell resource.
+For now, since we don’t have an address of an actual server, just leave the address field black.
+4. Click on Start Discovery to complete the operation.

 #### Hello world finally

 Now that we've instantiated our shell resource, we can finally add it to an environment blueprint and reserve it as a sandbox.

-Navigate to the Environments page and click on "Create New" to start a new environment blueprint.
-Next, click on the "Add New" button and drag in the shell resource you've created in the previous step.
-You can then reserve the blueprint and create a new sandbox.
+1. In CloudShell, from the top menu,  click Lab Management>  Environments
+2. To create a new environment blueprint, click + Create Environment and then click the Create New Environment button.
+3. Click Add New and drag in the shell resource you’ve created earlier.
+4. Reserve the blueprint and create a new sandbox.

-In the sandbox reservation diagram, select the "commands" icon from the radial menu over the shell resource.
+5. In the sandbox, hover over the shell resource and from the radial menu select Commands.
+The commands pane opens.
-This will open the commands side pane.
-Click the play button next to the "Say Hello" command to start it.
-Check the output panel to see the result.
+6. To run the “Say Hello” command, in the commands pane, click the play button next to the “Say Hello” command.

+To review the results, from the blueprint’s toolbar, click the Output button.
+The Output pane opens displaying the command execution results.

 #### What's next